ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Argument : image_info *, entry_point_info *
     Return   : void

-This function is called after loading BL3-1 image and it can be used to overwrite the entry point set by loader and also set the security state and SPSR which represents the entry point system state for BL3-1.
+In the normal boot flow, this function is called after loading BL3-1 image and it can be used to overwrite the entry point set by loader and also set the security state and SPSR which represents the entry point system state for BL3-1.

+When booting an EL3 payload instead, this function is called after populating its entry point address and can be used for the same purpose for the payload image.
+It receives a null pointer as its first argument in this case.

 ### Function : bl2_plat_set_bl32_ep_info() [mandatory]